nf-core/funcscan/docs/output.md

     - `*.txt`: statistics relating to the annotated features found
     - `*.tsv`: tab-separated file of all features

+> Descriptions directly from the [Prokka documentation](https://github.com/tseemann/prokka#output-files)

 </details>

-[Prokka](https://github.com/tseemann/prokka) does whole genome annotation to identify features of interest in a set of (meta-)genomic DNA sequences.
+[Prokka](https://github.com/tseemann/prokka) performs whole genome annotation to identify features of interest in a set of (meta-)genomic DNA sequences.
+The output is used by some of the functional screening tools.

 #### Bakta